MartinDM/martindm.uk/src/about/about.md

   order: 3
 ---

-I'm a Software Product Engineer from Nottingham
+I'm a Lead Product Engineer at London Stock Exchange

 Check out what I'm _currently_ working on at my [Now](/now) page!

-## What I do
+### What I do

 I'm excited about creating and helping teams deliver excellent user experiences; building products that matter and being part of high-performing, enthusiastic teams.

+I challenge teams to outgrow their habits forged in pre-AI era, and promote working closely with users to continuously discover the and deliver high notes that make great products!

-Lover of philosophy, engineering culture and constant personal and technical development.
+Lover of philosophy, engineering culture and systems-thinking.

-I work to develop my growth mindset, and enjoy collaborative environments that allow me to work with others to build great products users love, ad uplift others.

-## Previous Roles
+### Previous Roles

+### Optum - Senior Software Engineer

+#### Pathway

+Led frontend development on Pathway, a clinically intelligent patient referral system within EMIS-X, a flagship patient care portal used across GP surgeries in the UK.
+Built interfaces enabling care teams to identify at-risk patients and refer them onto appropriate care pathways, supporting early intervention and improved patient outcomes.

 ## Vodafone (Broadband), Senior Software Engineer